Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - [Creating AssetBundles](CreatingAssetBundles.md) for porPOIse:
   - If you already know how to use create assets and use the Unity Editor, go through this tutorial to create your own AssetBundle.
   - NOTEL You will have to use a Mac to make the iOS AssetBundle, and a Windows PC to make the Android AssetBundle.
-If you only have on PC, you will need to send your assets to the admin so they can make the other one.
+If you only have one type of PC, you will need to send your assets to the admin so they can make the other one.

 .
 ## Original Documentation - ONLY if you want to set up your own porPOIse!!!